PaulLipska/Coding_Dojo_Project_2/README.md

 # Codeing_Dojo_Project_2
-Independent project analyzing dataset for Heart Disease Create a README.md file in your GitHub repository.
-This README should include:
+Independent project analyzing dataset for Heart Disease
-Your business problem and stakeholders
-The source of your data
-A description of your data

 2 analytical insights from your data analysis.
 You can use the 2 plots from Project 2, part 3 for this!
 They should include visualizations AND written interpretations